jakeajames/TimeToUnlock/README.md

 # TimeToUnlock
 Set the current time as your passcode.

-iOS 11 and maybe iOS 10 (need testers).
-Free on my repo: http://jakeashacks.com/cydia
+iOS 11, 12 and 13.
+Free on my repo: http://jakeashacks.net/cydia and on BigBoss.